awhileback/awhileback.github.io/_posts/2021-10-25-media-distribution-with-django-nginx-and-wagtail.md

 >>>
 ```

-With which we can go on to curl with the generated base64 email and token...
+With which we can go on to curl with the generated base64 email and token, replace the interior `/1/` and the file name with a media file id and name that exist in your private media S3 bucket...

 ```bash
 $ curl -I https://www.mydomain.net/premium_media/YWRtaW5AYXd.../1/av394n-8f17.../sample1.m4a